Troubleshoot High Time to First Byte (TTFB)

 - If TTFB is low on a static page, then some content on your site is likely causing the issue.

-- Activate a different theme
+- Activate a different theme, preferably a default theme without modifications.

 - If TTFB is lower, your theme is likely causing the issue.
 Check for an update or reach out to the theme developer.